opendocsg/opendoc-ogp-best-practices/README.md

     what is released, at the commit level.

 * Feature branches should hang off and merge into the mainline branch
+  * Favour rebasing over merging to update feature branches
+  * Keep feature branches **small**.
+This makes the PR easier to understand, and also makes it easier to rebase the feature branch on mainline should the need arise
+  * If implementing a feature will take too many commits or too much change, you might be undertaking too much work in one go.
+If so, split the work into more manageable chunks

 * Hotfixes and trivial changes can be squashed as a single commit onto mainline

 See Atlassian's article on [Gitflow Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow), on which our strategy is loosely based on